lammps/lammps/doc/src/Howto_triclinic.rst

   should be inside the general triclinic simulation box defined by the edge vectors **A**, **B**, **C** and its origin.
 Likewise per-atom velocities should be in directions consistent with the general triclinic box orientation.
-I.e. a velocity vector that will be in the +x direction once LAMMPS converts from a general to restricted triclinic box, should be specified in the data file in the direction of the **A** edge vector.
-See the :doc:`read_data <read_data>` doc page for info on all the per-atom vector quantities this rule affects when the data file for a general triclinic box is input.
+E.g. a velocity vector which will be in the +x direction once LAMMPS converts from a general to restricted triclinic box, should be specified in the data file in the direction of the **A** edge vector.
+See the :doc:`read_data <read_data>` doc page for info on all the per-atom vector quantities to which this rule applies when a data file for a general triclinic box is input.
 * If commands such as :doc:`write_data <write_data>` or :doc:`dump
   custom <dump>` are used to output general triclinic information, it is effectively the inverse of the operation described in the